Overview: Grades 1-4

 The development of writing skills is an integral part of the lower school curriculum at all levels.
 We use the Writer's Workshop approach to help students develop fluency and build confidence in writing.
 Students in every grade level are exposed to the genres of narrative, informational, and opinion/argument.
 Beginning with a mini-lesson using examples from the genre being studied, the teacher models a writing skill or strategy, and then involves the children in practicing the skill before the children write their own pieces.
 Students are taken through drafting, revising, editing and often producing a final copy.
 They have many opportunities during each day to write in a variety of genres and across all subject areas.
 Teachers confer with individuals and small groups, helping with the revision and editing process, listening to and evaluating pieces students have written, and providing feedback.
 Skills such as spelling, usage and grammar are then taught in the context of students’ writing.

 In Grade 1, children are encouraged to make the connection between sounds and letters in words, and they begin to make a gradual transition from invented to standard spellings through the study of high frequency words and common spelling patterns.
 In Grades 2–4, children are held accountable for correctly spelling more difficult high frequency words, while learning to apply spelling generalizations and patterns.
-Children are taught how to consult a dictionary and spell check for spelling assistance, and final drafts of writing are edited for correct spelling.

 The ASL lower school mathematics program is the combination of a set of math learning standards and the instruction used to guide students toward meeting those standards.
 The Common Core State Standards for Mathematics (CCSS) are designed from research and benchmarks from a number of different math curricula, including those from Australia, Japan, Singapore and the US.
-The CCMS were adopted by ASL and have been in use since the 2012-13 school year.
+The CCSS were adopted by ASL and have been in use since the 2012-13 school year.
 Each grade level has a yearly sequence of units of study that provide a road map for each student’s math learning.
-The CCMS provide not only the vertical curricular coherence, mathematical rigor, and instructional focus necessary to build a strong foundation, but also a push for students to be regularly engaged in math practices that will equip them for smooth transitions to the next grade.
+The CCSS provide not only the vertical curricular coherence, mathematical rigor, and instructional focus necessary to build a strong foundation, but also a push for students to be regularly engaged in math practices that will equip them for smooth transitions to the next grade.

 Throughout the Lower School, teachers use a variety of resources, as well as using everyday math situations to provide rich contexts for applying concepts and problem-solving strategies.
 Our program uses a balanced approach to learning by using hands-on experiences with mathematical manipulatives to link to the learning of procedures, concepts and symbolic knowledge needed to become flexible and effective problem-solvers.
 Teachers use interactive lessons and group discussion to launch and maintain the focus on the grade-level math standards.
 Games, exercises and other independent work on math problems are used to provide skill and problem-solving practice and discovery opportunities with new skills and concepts.